microshare/microshare.github.io/docs/1/getting-started/views-guide.md

 To test the response of this fact in the api call, scroll down to the "View Preview" section, click on the "SAVE & TEST" button to see the test results.
 This also works great when you want to see the query results.

 {% include image.html url="/assets/img/composer-fact-edit-test1.jpg" description="View Index - Card View" %}

+## Putting it together:

+### Use-case: Tracking Record Count

+The intent of the solution is to provide a simple programmatic way to check that the count of received records at the Microshare layer is consistent with the expected count.

+An API call can be used to invoke a View within Microshare whose job is to request a count between a given datetime range that corresponds with the sample duration.
+The response from the API can be compared against the actual recorded records to determine if they are in agreement.

+To start, create a new View in Composer under the account that owns the data records in Microshare.
+That view should look something like:

+##### Query
+{% highlight JSON %}
+[
+  {
+    "$match": {
+      "recType": "${recType}",
+      "createDate": {
+        "$gte": "${from}",
+        "$lte": "${to}"
+      }
+    }
+  },
+  {
+    "$sort": {
+      "createDate": -1
+    }
+  },
+  {
+    "$limit": 2500
+  },
+  {
+    "$count": "count"
+  }
+]
+{% endhighlight %}

+The time values might also come from a data-level datetime stamp such as data.meta.iot.time when available for common IoT data formats.

+{% include image.html url="/assets/img/view-example-usecase1.png" description="View Setup for Use Case 1" %}

+##### Test Parameter Example
+{% highlight JSON %}
+{
+    "recType":"com.myco.sensor.unpacked",
+    "from":"2019-04-03T00:00:00-0400",
+    "to":"2019-04-04T00:00:00-0400"
+}
+{% endhighlight %}

+##### API Call
+{{hostname}}/share/com.myco.count?id=5cd9809446e0fb002312cebe&from=2019-04-03T00:00:00-0400&to=2019-04-04T00:00:00-0400&recType=com.myco.sensor.unpacked

+Notice that the recType included in the path is the recType assigned to the View.
+It is arbitrary but must agree with the recType used to create the View in Composer.
+The ?id= query string parameter is the id of the View.

+The other query parameter values align with the text inserts in the query (eg. &from => ${from}).
+The parameterization allows the calling agent to specify the datetime range and recType to allow for maximum flexibility.
+The recType may be the recType of either the raw OR the unpacked records.

+##### Example API Response:
+{% highlight JSON %}
+{
+  "meta": {
+    "totalPages": 1,
+    "currentPage": 1,
+    "perPage": 999,
+    "totalCount": 1,
+    "currentCount": 1
+  },
+  "objs": [
+    {
+      "desc": "Derived from com.myco.count",
+      "name": "Derived Data",
+      "url": "/share/com.myco.count",
+      "_id": "5cd9809446e0fb002312cebe",
+      "tags": [],
+      "data": {
+        "count": 18688
+      },
+      "id": "5cd9809446e0fb002312cebe",
+      "tstamp": "05/13/2019 02:40:38:311 PM",
+      "recType": "com.myco.count"
+    }
+  ]
+}
+{% endhighlight %}

+##### API Authorization
+The API may authenticate as the owner of the View OR the API may leverage a separate authentication entity.
+In the event that a different credential is used, a Rule must be created to share the View with the API's user.
+To do so, select "Shares: filtered objects (via View)" from the Resource Type drop-down of the Rule and allow Read/Query/Execute operations.
+See documentation on [Rules](../rules-guide) for more information.

+{% include image.html url="/assets/img/rule-share-view-with-select.png" description="Rule Setup for Use Case 1" %}